 Operatives of the Hunter Clade Kill Team

 The Hunter Clade Kill Team consists of two types of operatives – Skitarii and Sicarians – that make the way they build a Kill Team a bit unusual.
 Skitarii, split into Rangers and Vanguard, are foot soldiers with access to an array of special wargear and ranged weaponry.
 Sicarians, split into Ruststalkers and Infiltrators, are tough elite troops with stronger melee capabilities.
-Your Kill Team has to always include more Skitarii than Sicarians, and if you have three or fewer Sicarians in your Kill Team, you can field three Skitarii Gunner operatives rather than two.
+Your Kill Team can include as many Sicarians as Skitarii Vanguard and Rangers combined, but no more than that.
+If you have a maximum of four Sicarians in your team, you can include an extra Ranger or Vanguard, so that you get 11 operatives in total (as per the latest Balance Dataslate).

 Skitarii Ranger Alpha (1 per Kill Team – Excludes the other Leader Types)